 Does sales intelligence replace salespeople?

 No, it makes them more effective.
 Sales intelligence automates lead detection and qualification, freeing salespeople to focus on client relationships and closing.
-Teams augmented by AI achieve 3 to 5 times more meetings.
+Teams augmented by AI consistently reach more meetings with the same headcount.